xinhaoyuan/layout-machi/README.md

 Calling `machi.switcher.start()` will create a switcher supporting the following keys:

  - Arrow keys: move focus into other regions by the direction.
  - `Shift` + arrow keys: move the focused window to other regions by the direction.
+In draft mode, move the upper-left region by direction.
+ - `Control` + arrow keys: move the bottom-right region of the focused window by direction.
+Only work in draft mode.
- - `Tab`: switch windows in the same regions.
+ - `Tab`: switch beteen windows covering the current regions.

 So far, the key binding is not configurable.
 One has to modify the source code to change it.

-## Other functions

-`machi.editor.fit_region(c, cycle = false)` will fit a floating client into the closest region.
-If `cycle` is true, it then moves the window by cycling all regions.

 ## Advanced